-Figure 5 and Figure 6: only countries that have reported turnover for both, web sales and EDI-type sales, are presented in the graphs.
-Figure 7: only countries that have reported web sales for both, to B2BG and B2C, are presented in the graph.
-Due to methodological changes in 2015, data on e-purchases for France and the Netherlands may not be fully comparable with previous years (break in series).
+Figure 7 and Figure 8: only countries that have reported turnover for both, web sales and EDI-type sales, are presented in the graphs.
+Figure 9: only countries that have reported web sales for both, to B2BG and B2C, are presented in the graph.

 - E-business integration

 - Social media - statistics on the use by enterprises